JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 <p>
 Step:

-Returned to Server Manager.
+- Open Server Manager on dc-1.
-Clicked the notification flag in the upper-right corner.
+- Click Manage in the top-right corner.
+- Choose Add Roles and Features.
+- Proceed through the wizard until reaching Server Roles.
-Reviewed the post-deployment message for Active Directory Domain Services.
+- Select Active Directory Domain Services.
-Clicked Promote this server to a domain controller.
+- Accept the additional required features when prompted.
+- Continue through the wizard until reaching Confirm installation selections.
+- Review the selected roles and features, including:
-Waited for the Active Directory Domain Services Configuration Wizard to open.
+- Active Directory Domain Services
+- Group Policy Management
+- Remote Server Administration Tools
+- Check  Restart the destination server automatically if required.
+- Click  Install.

 Explanation
-This step begins the actual domain setup process.
-In a real IT environment, this is where the server transitions from being a basic Windows Server installation to becoming a Domain Controller.
+This step confirms that the server is about to install the components required for Active Directory.
+Installing the AD DS role is the first step toward turning the Windows Server machine into a functioning Domain Controller.

 <h2>Configure Domain Controller Options/h2>